Jump to content

 Mountain House Breakfast Skillet

-A breakfast meal from their “wraps” line, Mountain House Breakfast Skillet works equally well for breakfast or dinner in my experience, and at a solid 800 calories per package is high in the calorie department for ready to eat meals.
+A breakfast meal that originally debuted from the Mountain House “wraps” line, Mountain House Breakfast Skillet works equally well for breakfast or dinner in my experience.
+This originally debuted at a solid 800 calories per package, but is down to 560 in the latest packaging.
 This eclectic mix of hash browns, eggs, sausage, and peppers is definitely reminiscent of getting the works plate off your local diner’s griddle.
 For even more calories, bring a couple tortillas to go along with this one, and if you’re on the pro ketchup and eggs side of the fence, a packet of ketchup is an excellent addition to take along as well.
 Hot sauce packets of course, would also work for those looking for a bit more kick.

-The Backpacker's Pantry Santa Fe Chicken and Rice Meal combines chicken and rice, with beans, cheese, green chili and vegetables.
+The Backpacker's Pantry Santa Fe Rice and Beans with Chicken meal combines chicken and rice, with beans, cheese, green chili and vegetables.
 This is a great dinner for one or two, and adding an olive oil packet works very well for boosting the calories on this one.
 Although the rice is usually a little al dente in my experience following the specified directions, only slightly so and that’s fine in my book.
 For a burrito approach, this goes very well with tortillas, and bring a hot sauce packet or two if you’re so inclined.
 It’s not quite your favorite Mexican restaurant or a burrito from Chipotle, but for the backcountry it’s getting close enough to the latter.
+The latest iteration of this meal has less calories than before, but it's still a bit higher than average.

-A newer offering, Mountain House Spicy Southwest Breakfast Hash is in my opinion another that’s served up equally well for breakfast or for dinner.
-With a green chile and hash brown base, and oddly for freeze-dried meals actual hearty chunks of beef combined with other southwest themed vegetables and ingredients, this meal is a bit of a diamond in the freeze dried meal rough.
+An offering that came out with a slew of meals that Mountain House released a few years back, Mountain House Spicy Southwest Style Skillet is in my opinion another that’s served up equally well for breakfast or for dinner.
+With a green chile and hash brown base, and oddly for freeze dried meals actual hearty chunks of beef combined with other southwest themed vegetables and ingredients, this meal is a bit of a diamond in the freeze dried meal rough.
 Although this recipe did have a recall to be aware of – those with pouch code 3253174 and best by date of Dec.
 2046 were affected, this is a new favorite of mine on the trail...with the right pouch code of course.
+That said, unfortunately just recently this one has become difficult to find in stock or on the shelf.
+Hopefully, Mountain House won't retire this meal as it's one of my favorites to pull out of the food bag when dinner time in camp rolls around.
+You can find our full review of this meal here.

 Mountain House Chicken and Dumplings with Vegetables

-If you like chicken pot pie, this is the freeze-dried meal for you.
-Mountain House Chicken with Dumplings features chicken, and a heavy dose of vegetables along with buttermilk biscuits and gravy at least reminding one of grandma’s secret recipe....or perhaps just your favorite microwavable chicken pot pie from your local super market’s freezer section.
+If you like chicken pot pie, this is the freeze dried meal for you.
+Mountain House Chicken and Dumplings with Vegetables features chicken, and a heavy dose of vegetables along with buttermilk biscuits and gravy at least reminding one of grandma’s secret recipe....or perhaps just your favorite microwavable chicken pot pie from your local super market’s freezer section.
 Either way, this one hits the spot while backpacking and especially if temperatures are a little on the chilly side.
+This is one meal that is on point right out of the bag – no mods or additions required.

 Backpacker’s Pantry Pad See You